Stupa on the Everest Base Camp trek route with views of Everest behind

 Hiking

-Today you climb above Namche Bazaar to seek out one of the most stunning panoramic viewpoints in the Himalayas, where you'll be treated to breathtaking views of Mount Everest, Ama Dablam, Thamserku and Lhotse, among countless other snow-capped peaks.
+Today, climb above Namche Bazaar to seek out one of the most stunning panoramic viewpoints in the Himalayas, where you'll be treated to breathtaking views of Mount Everest, Ama Dablam, Thamserku and Lhotse, among countless other snow-capped peaks.
 Stroll through the Khumjung Valley, taking in the remote mountain communities of Khunde and Khumjung.
-You'll pass the Khunde Hospital and Khumjung Hilary School, both built by Sir Edmund Hilary following his first ascent of Everest, and the intriguing Khumjung Monastery, which claims to house a relic of a 300-year old yeti scalp.
+You'll pass the Khunde Hospital and Khumjung Hillary School, both built by Sir Edmund Hillary following his Everest ascent, and the intriguing Khumjung Monastery, which claims to house a relic of a 300-year old yeti scalp.

 Day 6